C2SM-RCM/emiproc/joss/paper.md

 * Private boats on the lake are represented as polygons

-Air quality models usually require emission inventories to be in a specific format.
+Atmospheric models require emission inventories to be in a specific format and often multiple inventories need to be combined to represent different anthropogenic and natural sources.

-This is often due to the different functionalities these models have.
-For example, ICON-ART-OEM requires emissions on the ICON triangular grid.
-It also requires cyclic time profiles for the emissions at daily, weekly and monthly resolutions.
+The atmospheric chemistry transport model ICON-ART (Vogel et al., 20xx; Schröter et al., 20yy), for example, requires emissions on its complex, semi-structured triangular grid.
+As input for the OEM module it also requires cyclic time profiles to scale the emissions with daily, weekly and monthly variability.
-On the other hand, the GRAL model can simulate, line, point or rectangular sources.
+As an other example, the Graz Lagrangian dispersion model (GRAL) can make direct use of emissions represented in a GIS format as line, point or rectangular sources.
-GRAL also needs very detailed information about the emissions, such as the height, the temperature or the gas exit velocity of the source.
+GRAL needs additional detailed information such as the height, the temperature or the gas exit velocity of a point source.

-Moreover, when modellers design transport simulations, they often are interested in modifying the inventories.
+When modellers design transport simulations, they often are interested in modifying the inventories.
 For example, they may want to scale the emissions based on different scenarios, or they may want to aggregate emissions by sector or pollutant.

-`emiproc` has already been successfully applied for different use cases.
+`emiproc` provides all this functionality and has already been successfully applied for different use cases.

 * [@acp-24-2759-2024] produced emission files for ICON-ART-OEM based on the EDGARv6 inventory [@edgar_v6].

-* [@donmez2024urban] conducted urban climate simulation using emissions produced with `emiproc` for cities of zurich and basel.
+* [@donmez2024urban] conducted urban climate simulation using emissions produced with `emiproc` for cities of Zurich and Basel.

-* [@ponomarev2024estimation] used `emiproc` to nest the zurich city inventory inside the swiss national inventory around the city boundary
+* [@ponomarev2024estimation] used `emiproc` to nest the Zurich city inventory inside the Swiss national inventory and to further nest the Swiss inventory inside the European TNOGHGco inventory.

 Another python software, `HERMESv3` [@hermesv3_part1], can already process emission data and generate input files for athmospheric transport models.
 However, `HERMESv3` is relying on specific configuration files. `emiproc` is much more flexible and extensible.
-It is alsow easier to use at it can by integrated directly in python scripts.
+It is also easier to use as it can by integrated directly in python scripts.

 # History